Learning mobility in the field of youth

 Council of Europe

-The Council of Europe was the first international governmental organization to address this phenomenon at the European level and when the youth sector started opening in the mid-1960s, youth mobility was included among its major themes.
+The Council of Europe was the first international governmental organisation to address this phenomenon at the European level in 1956 and when the youth sector started opening in the mid-1960s, youth mobility was included among its major themes.
 The first initiatives in this field have been the European Agreement on young people travelling with collective passports (1961) and the European agreement on ‘au pair' placements (1969).
 In 1972 the European Youth Foundation (EYF) was established to provide financial support for European youth activities which serve the promotion of peace, understanding and co-operation among young people in Europe.

 Council of Europe